-Child custody vacation letter is one of the most complex aspects of a divorce in New Jersey, but creating a parenting and visitation schedule can cause further complications.
+Summer time means family vacations, whether you’re married with kids or a divorced dad.
+A child custody vacation schedule is one of the most complex aspects of a divorce in New Jersey, but creating a regular schedule for the school year can be challenging. too.
 Both parties must consider the child’s school and each parent’s work and financial situation before setting a concrete schedule.
-Until the plan is approved by the courts or mediator, every move you make can have an effect on the outcome.
+Until the plan is approved by the courts or mediator, every move you make with your children can have an effect on the outcome.

 Under New Jersey divorce laws, there are three schedules that your family will follow throughout the year: school, holiday and summer.
 Custody arrangements will normally change between these three schedules since your child’s day-to-day schedule is also modified during the holidays and on summer break.

 The school cycle is sometimes referred to as the residential cycle, the repeating cycle of custody and visitation, or the basic cycle.
-As the name suggests, this cycle generally runs from the start of the school year through the start of summer break.
+As the name suggests, this primary custody schedule generally runs from the start of the school year through the start of summer break.
+A custody arrangement during the school year is usually the same from week to week, or at least from month to month.

 The summer schedule may vary from the residential cycle.
-Parents may also use this same type of schedule when children have longer breaks during the schoolyear.
+It takes into account the fact that kids will need to be supervised during the day since they won’t be at school.
+Parents may also use this same type of schedule when children have longer breaks during the school year.

-The holiday schedule will take precedence over the residential schedule during specified holiday throughout the year.
+The holiday schedule will take precedence over the residential schedule during specified holidays throughout the year.
+The holiday schedule is usually the most uniquely attuned to each family’s unique religious and cultural needs.

 Parenting Time May Be Split in Four Different Ways

-When creating a visitation schedule, parenting time may be split in four different ways.
+When creating a custody arrangement, parenting time may be split in four different ways.

 An 80/20 schedule is common when one parent has sole custody of the child.
 In this case, the child lives with one parent 80% of the time, and the remaining 20% of the time is spent with the other parent.